White CapFeed conversion is the key

 - 3-year shelf life

-All BLM products have several application methods, designed for ease of use and flexibility to suit your program.
-The simplest most effective method for the White Cap is via the water trough using our BLM Dispenser, but it can be also used via a water tank, orally dosing, mixed with hay and feed.
+All Beachport Liquid Minerals products are designed for ease of use and flexibility to suit your program.
+The simplest most effective method for the White Cap is via the water trough using our BLM Dispenser, but it can be also used via a water tank, mixed with hay or feed.
 See below for further information on each application method.

 - Work out how many stock on water point: e.g.200 breeders x 50 mls = 10LTS.
 (For larger mobs consider splitting the dose and treating every 3 weeks.)